kousu/modex/wiki/Platforms-and-APIs.md

 ## Networking

 * [WebSockets](http://www.websocket.org/quantum.html)
+  * [Websockify](https://github.com/kanaka/websockify) -- a short WS<->TCP proxy which treats websockets like they were meant to be treated
   * Autobahn
     * Tutorials do not work at this time.
 Re-evaluating our use of Autobahn.
   * [SockJS-twisted](https://github.com/DesertBus/sockjs-twisted/); see also [SockJS-client](https://github.com/sockjs/sockjs-client) for drop-in websocket support for older browsers